dlenski/wifi2qr/README.md

   -l            List WiFi connections known to NetworkManager -a | -i       Show QR code using ANSI characters or with ImageMagick
-                (default is to show using UTF8 characters)
+                (default is to show using UTF8 characters) -q            Quiet mode (default is to print barcode in text form to stderr as well; this suppresses it)
 ```